kobber/Raspberry-Core/README.md

 - Braziers (Caverns and Chasms) start unlit.
 - World version is hidden.
 - Glow Goop (Naturalist) has its tooltip hidden.

+### Datapackable Tweaks
-- Thief Hoods (Environmental) no longer generates on skeletons.
+- Thief Hoods (Environmental) no longer generate on skeletons.
+  - Disable by overwriting `data/raspberry/tags/items/disabled.json`
+- Healer Pouches (Environmental) no longer generate.
+    - Disable by overwriting `data/environmental/tags/worldgen/structure/has_healer_pouch.json`

 ### Tweaks
 - Fishing Rods (Aquaculture 2) show their bait as a tooltip, and can hold up to a stack.
 Bait items can also be moved freely in and out of rods.